 Quality of sound is extremely important too.
 Whether you’re recording guitars, vocals or crocodiles at the zoo (who knows?), you need to hear an accurate representation of what’s going on.
 You’ll also need the headphones to provide good isolation as bleed when recording is terribly distracting and can ruin the recording experience.

-Here’s our top picks of headphones suitable for recording as well as DJ use.
+Here are our top picks of headphones suitable for both recording and DJ use.

-A great entry level pair of headphones that ticks all three boxes for us is the Sennheiser HD 201 DJ studio headphones.
-Sennheiser have been at the top of their game for decades and are well respected brand.
+A great entry level pair of headphones that ticks all three boxes for us is the Sennheiser HD 25 DJ studio headphones.
+Sennheiser has been at the top of their game for decades and is a well-respected brand.
 Even their “budget” headphones are studio quality.
-Ideally these headphones would suit the home studio enthusiast or even those who want a great pair of headphones to listen to their iPod with rather than DJ’s on the touring circuit.
-They remove any ambient noise and isolate very well and their built to last the commute as well as the late night recording sessions.
+Ideally, these headphones would suit the home studio enthusiast or even those who want a great pair of headphones to listen to their iPod with rather than DJ’s on the touring circuit.
+They remove any ambient noise and isolate very well and they’re built to last the commute as well as the late night recording sessions.
 They’re extremely comfortable too.
-Although they don’t completely surround the ear, the soft ear cups do a great job of blocking out the outside world whilst the frequency response of 21 to 18000 Hz allows low bass frequencies and high singing frequencies to cut through clearly.
+Although they don’t completely surround the ear, the soft earcups do a great job of blocking out the outside world whilst the frequency response of 21 to 18000 Hz allows low bass frequencies and high singing frequencies to cut through clearly.
 High quality with a small price tag.
 When you’re ready to upgrade the Sennheiser HD 205 headphones are your next step up with improved ear pads and rotatable ear cup for DJ use.

 Designed for comfort and isolation, the Essentials Studio Monitoring headphones offer a very flat frequency response ideal for those who need to hear an accurate representation of what’s being fed into their “cans”.
 They’re super simple, and do everything they say on the box, offering comfort, isolation and an unedited sound perfect for DJ’s, home recording artists and those in the studio.
 The 3m detachable AUX cable gives you the space you need whilst the super soft ear cups ensure wearing them is easily ignored.